 Schedule Scorecard assignment

-A scheduler job is introduced with Multiple Scorecards that runs assign the scorecards based on criteria.
-The scheduler runs at 23:00 by default, but you can also customize the sync schedule as needed.
-Any changes to a scorecard will be applied to the scorecards of applicable accounts/relationship types when the scheduled job is run.
+A scheduler job is introduced with Multiple Scorecards that runs and assigns the scorecards based on the specified criteria.
+By default, the scheduler runs at 23:59, but you can also customize the set the time and start the sync process.

 - In Administration > Scorecards 2.0 > Scorecards.